 Walking back to my car, we bumped into several more friends.
 Greetings and happy smiles followed.
 That's what I love about small town living.
 Connection and community, two of my favorite things.
 With Covid more or less in the rear view window, life is much better.

 Welcome to my blog.
 My blog is not about Scientology.
 It is about the life I am building for myself now that I have left Scientology.
-And now that I am in my Velveteen Rabbit phase of life.
-My blog is about sharing my ordinary day to day struggles and triumphs.
-I've been out eleven years now.
-Still learning how to be "normal" again.
+I'm in my third third of life, or Act Three.